AWS FAQ

 Popular and frequently asked questions about DuploCloud and AWS

-AWS Copilot is used only for ECS cluster management, just a small subset of overall Cloud operations.
-The chart below shows that DuploCloud includes container management in addition to multiple other functions.
+AWS Copilot is used only for ECS cluster management, which is a small subset of overall cloud operations.
+The chart below shows that DuploCloud includes container management and multiple other functions.
 You can still use Copilot with DuploCloud for ECS management.
 Other clients have used tools like Harness or Helm with DuploCloud for Kubernetes management.

 If your application runs in a DuploCloud Tenant, you do not need a long-term credential, such as an AWS access key.
 After your application runs in the Tenant, test your connection using the AWS CLI to verify access.